Sanchayan-Bhowal/ML-Projects-from-scratch-in-python/README.md

-# ML-Projects-from-scratch-in-python
+# ML-Projects
-This repository contains all my ML projects done from scratch
+This repository contains all my ML projects done from scratch in python